Tyler Ebell: College

-Ebell was one of the success stories of the 2002 UCLA football season, and established himself as an exciting performer.
-He came off the bench in the fifth game of the season, against Oregon State, after carrying just 13 times in prior games, to enjoy one of the greatest days in UCLA history.
+Ebell was one of the success stories of the 2002 UCLA football season, and established himself as a promising performer.
+He came off the bench in the fifth game of the season, against Oregon State, after carrying just 13 times in prior games, to participate in one of the most revered games in UCLA history.
 He went on to approach the 1,000 yard rushing mark for the season and earn second-team All-Pac-10 acclaim.
-Ebell enjoyed an outstanding spring practice, showing that he was becoming a complete player.
+Ebell enjoyed a spring practice, showing that he was becoming an experienced player.
 His speed separated him from most backs and enabled him to be a threat to score anytime he touched the football.
-He also worked hard to become a good pass protector.
+He also worked hard to become a pass protector.

 2002

 Ebell earned second-team freshman All-America honors from The Sporting News in 2002 and was selected second-team all-conference by vote of the league coaches.
 He led the Bruins in rushing with 994 yards and was the leading scorer with 10 touchdowns (60 points).
 He was ranked fourth in the Pac-10 in rushing (76.5), fifth in punt returns (11.4), ninth in all-purpose yards (106.3) and 13th in total offense, despite not earning much playing time until the season's fifth game.
 In eight Pac-10 games, he carried 197 times for 876 yards and eight touchdowns (108.3 yards per game average).
 Ebell ended the season just six yards shy of becoming only the third freshman in Pac-10 history to rush for 1,000 yards.
 His 994 yards ranked 17th on the school single-season list, while his 1,382 all-purpose yards ranks No. 10 on the UCLA list.
 Ebell ranked seventh nationally among freshman rushers.
 He became the first freshman (true or redshirt) in school history to rush for at least 100 yards in six games (the old record was two, held by several players), all consecutive.
 He also set a new school freshman rushing record, breaking Eric Ball's old mark of 703 yards, set in 1985.
 Ebell was the first freshman since DeShaun Foster in 1998 to lead the team in rushing.
 His streak of six straight 100 yards games was the second-longest one-season streak in school history (Gaston Green did it seven times in 1986).